NetVarg/Ubuntu-Stuff/varia/Desktop/Call terminal app from menu.md

-# Call a terminal app from Application Menu
+# Start a terminal app from 'Show Applications'

+Start a console program from 'Show Applications' and [Applications Menu](https://extensions.gnome.org/extension/6/applications-menu/) if active.

 ## Example: orpie console-based RPN calculator